Frequently Asked Questions

 If you have had *any symptoms*

-in the past two weeks,
+in the past week,

-breath or unexplained fatigue - please contact me prior to arriving.
+contact me prior to arriving.

-Even if you think it's allergies (sneezing, congestion), please check in with me first.
+Even if you think it's allergies (sneezing, congestion), please check in with me

 That depends on what you are looking for.
 Rolfing aligns the body, so if you need help with your posture or if you are seeking a holistic overhaul, Rolfing is absolutely the best modality.
 The benefits of Rolfing can improve your quality of life.